external-secrets/external-secrets/docs/guides/pushsecrets.md

 {% include 'full-pushsecret.yaml' %}
 ```

+!!! note
+    Whenever using the `kind=PushSecret` with an existing secret in AWS, make sure to tag it with `managed-by=external-secrets`.
+Without this tag, ESO will **not** replace the secret value.
+This tag is used to determine if ESO has ownership over the resource.

 ## Backup use case

 An interesting use case for `kind=PushSecret` is backing up your current secret from one provider to another one.